Microsoft ends support for Internet Explorer on June 16, 2022.

 Number of service suspensions due to cyber attacks (annual)

 With the progressing digitalization of society and the economy and changes in international circumstances, security threats are becoming more serious and sophisticated, particularly cyber-attacks.
-Within this environment, the NTT Group has a responsibility to protect ICT service infrastructure and customers' basic rights, freedoms, and information assets, as well as to provide a sound foundation for the growth of the digital economy.
-When formulating our medium-term management strategies in 2018, we made it our mission in terms of security to contribute to the building and development of a free, open, and safe ICT platform for supporting the infrastructure of the digital economy.
-We also made it our vision to realize the digital transformation of both customers and NTT itself, and for that reason, we will be chosen by customers.
+It is the duty of the NTT Group to safeguard ICT service infrastructure and the basic rights, freedoms and information assets of its customers and provide a sound foundation aimed at the growth of the digital economy amid these circumstances.
+For security as well, we have defined our mission as the building and development of a free, open, and safe ICT platform for supporting the infrastructure of the digital economy.
+Additionally, we have made it our vision to realize the digital transformation of both customers and NTT itself, and for that reason, we will be chosen by customers.

 As a member of the global community building the digital society, NTT Group will contribute to solving social issues through our security business.